Ethan-Barr/Carter-Discord-Example/README.md

-# Jarvis Discord Bot
+# Carter Discord Bot Example

-Jarvis is a Discord bot built using Python and the nextcord library.
-Jarvis is designed to preform a varirity of tasks but mainly to help with your programming querys.
-Outputs will consit of API responses from CarterLabs or from built in functions
+This is a Discord bot built using Python and the nextcord library.
+It is designed to preform a varirity of tasks but mainly to help with your programming querys.
+Outputs will consit of API responses from CarterLabs or from built in functions.

 ## Getting Started

-To run Jarvis on your own server, you will need to set up a few things first.
+To run your bot on your own server, you will need to set up a few things first.

 1. Clone or download the repository to your local machine.
 2. Navigate to the directory where the repository was cloned or downloaded.